-While this seems like an incredible deal at first glance, it may be worth thinking twice before pulling out your wallet.
+While this seems like a good deal at first glance, it may be worth thinking twice before pulling out your wallet.
 That's because Southwest devalued its Rapid Rewards points in 2021 and will devalue them again in 2024.
-Southwest points generally have a fixed value of between 1.3–1.5¢ each.
-So, does it ever make sense to buy them for 1.5¢ apiece?
+Southwest points generally have a fixed value between 1.3¢ and 1.5¢ each.
+Does it ever make sense to buy them for 1.5¢ apiece?
 Let's dig in.

 A Note on Buying Points

 At AwardWallet, we don't generally recommend buying points and miles speculatively.
-Most loyalty programs sell points at a price point that makes it difficult to receive outsized value, so you're often better off holding onto your cash.
+Most loyalty programs sell points at a price that's higher than the standard value people get when redeeming their points — a loss for the traveler.

-However, there are at least a few exceptions.
-The first is when you only need a few more points to complete a redemption you're planning.
-Buying points can make a lot of sense here since it's one of the fastest (and easiest) ways to top-off your account balance.
-The second is when buying the points necessary for an award flight you want to book is cheaper than paying the cash rate.
+The second is when buying the points necessary to book a flight you want is actually cheaper than paying the cash rate.
 Third, if you're struggling to meet a credit card sign-up bonus spending requirement, buying points can be a quick way to spend now for travel later.

-- Loyalty members can buy a maximum of 60,000 points per day, with no annual maximum.
+- Loyalty members can buy a maximum of 60,000 Southwest points per day, with no annual maximum.

 - Purchased points do not count towards A-List, A-List Preferred, or Companion Pass qualification.

 - Purchased points may take up to 72 hours to post in the applicable Rapid Rewards Account.